HirulaAbesignha/SinhalaOCR/README.md

 ## Overview

-**Sinhala OCR** is a production-grade Optical Character Recognition system specifically designed for the Sinhala script.
-Built on top of [PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR), this project aims to deliver state-of-the-art text recognition capabilities for Sinhala language documents, including printed text, digital documents, and real-world scene images.
+**Sinhala OCR** is a production-grade optical character recognition system created especially for the Sinhala script is called Sinhala OCR.
+This project intends to provide cutting-edge text recognition capabilities for Sinhala language documents, including printed text, digital documents, and real-world scene photos.
+It is built on top of [PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR).

 ## Motivation

-While general-purpose OCR systems exist, Sinhala script presents unique challenges due to its complex character set, extensive use of diacritical marks, and intricate grapheme clusters.
-This project addresses these challenges by building a specialized OCR engine that understands the linguistic and typographic nuances of Sinhala.
+Although there are general-purpose OCR systems, Sinhala script poses particular difficulties because to its complicated grapheme clusters, widespread use of diacritical marks, and complex character set.
+By creating a specialised OCR engine that comprehends the language and typographic subtleties of Sinhala, our project tackles these issues.

 ## Key Features